acmpesuecc/Metrics-Anomaly/CONTRIBUTING.md

 ## Do you want to contribute to the documentation?

-* Docs are automatically created from the notebooks in the nbs folder.
+* Docs are automatically created from the notebooks.